 Tip: Plan your post-event at the same time as your pre-event marketing so that there is no drop-off in content and chatter.
 Plus, other things will come up after the event and your attention will be diverted.

 Once your event’s ended, it’s time to look at what people have been saying about it.
 This is where the dedicated hashtag comes in.
 If you’ve created one, it makes it much easier to track what’s been posted and repost them at a later point as “throwback” content or when you’re promoting a future event.

 Also, edit some photos and videos from the event and share those a day, week and month after the event too.

 It’s important that you thank everyone who took part in your event, from your team to your vendors, guest speakers and even your attendees.
 Personal touches come in handy again as they can help people feel special and encourage them to want to attend or collaborate with you for a future event.

 blogs about the event and press releases

 It’s a great idea to dedicate a blog post to the success of your event.
 You could have a play-by-play of the event or a summary and evaluation of how it went.
 This can help when you’re promoting other events in the future as prospective attendees can read about how successful they were in the past and inspire them to attend.

 And it’s not just blogs on your website.
 The press can also help promote your event even after it’s ended by publishing content on how it went and the key takeaways.
 This can keep the buzz surrounding your event going long after it’s ended and promote widespread publicity which can help for any future events you hold.

 Want More Tips on Event Planning?

 Event marketing is just one tip of the iceberg when it comes to successfully pulling off an event.
 You also need to ensure that anything you print, from leaflets to programmes, suits your event.
-Download our ultimate guide to printing and the techniques you should use below.
+Download our ultimate guide to event planning below.